 - Complexity: The Birkman Method can be quite complex and may require more time and effort to understand and interpret, making it less accessible for some users.

-- Cost: Birkman assessments are often more expensive than other personality assessments, potentially limiting their use in smaller organizations or for individuals on a budget.
+- Cost: Birkman assessments are often more expensive than other personality assessments, which can limit their use in smaller organizations or for individuals on a budget.

 - Professional Interpretation: To get the most out of the Birkman Method, having a trained professional interpret the results is advisable, which can add to the overall cost.